 Don’t worry, this isn’t going to be a history lesson, but it’s an appropriate way to introduce yet another performance victory Linux is claiming over Windows.

-Now: Geek, gamer, and gardener who's happily satisfying his inner child.
+Backpacker, nature enjoyer, and music creator who's happily satisfying his inner child.
 I write about all the awesome corners of Linux and PC gaming at Forbes.Previously: Technical Marketing @ AMD, Community Manager @ Mozilla.